-- Garden snakes, also called garter snakes, refers to a family of common, non-venomous snakes.
+- Garden snakes, also called garter snakes, inhabit a wide variety of habitats throughout North America and parts of Mexico.

 - While garden snakes can be beneficial to yards and gardens, there are several ways to deter them from hanging around.

-If you live in an area mentioned above, we bet you’re wondering how to keep garden snakes out of your yard or garden.
+If you live in one of the areas mentioned above, we bet you’re wondering how to keep garden snakes out of your yard or garden.
 No one likes to hear or see a snake nearby during a relaxing summer day.
 Whether you’re afraid of snakes or just want to avoid crossing paths with them, we’re here to help you out!

 Are Garden Snakes Dangerous?